shdown/luastatus/plugins/network-rate-linux/README.rst

     The period, in seconds, with which the callback function will be called.

-    This will also be a divisor (all rates will be divided by this value so that the rates be per ``period`` seconds instead of 1 second).
+    This will also be the divisor (all rates will be divided by this value so that the rates be per 1 second instead of ``period`` second).
 Please refer to the description of ``divisor`` argument to ``reader_read`` function above for more information.